Sending Your Cash

 If you are sending currency worth over £50, and if you are sending from within the UK, you should use Royal Mail Special Delivery Guaranteed®.
 For international high-value deliveries, we recommend that you use a courier service, declaring the content as ‘documents’ (when sending banknotes).

 If you are sending from the United Kingdom, and if the combined weight of the coins and/or banknotes is over 1kg, we can in most cases fully refund your postage costs.
-Please contact us to find out more.
+Please contact us prior to sending your currency to find out more.

 In most countries it is perfectly legal to send money in the mail.
 In many countries it is common practice to put a few banknotes in a birthday card and send it in the mail.
 In the United Kingdom, the United States and in most European countries it is legal to send money in the mail, also if the money is sent overseas.